Jim Schultz: State and local politics

 In November 2022, he was appointed to the transition team for Pennsylvania Governor-elect Josh Shapiro.

-In December 2022, Scientific Games appointed Schultz their Executive Vice President of Global Public Policy and Government Affairs.

-Schultz led the company's government affairs, public policy, and advocacy efforts.
-These efforts aimed to support Scientific Games' global business expansion and solidify the company's position as a preferred partner for government lotteries worldwide.
+In December 2022, Scientific Games appointed Schultz as the executive vice president of Global Public Policy and Government Affairs.
+He led the company's government affairs, public policy, and advocacy efforts aiming to support Scientific Games' global business expansion and solidify the company's position as a preferred partner for government lotteries worldwide.
 Schultz contributed to maximizing proceeds directed toward lottery beneficiary programs in this role.

-In November 2023, Schultz was appointed to Mayoral Elect Cherelle-Parker's transition team, which serves under the 2026 Preparation subcommittee for Philadelphia's 250th Anniversary in 2026.

-In February 2024, Schultz became the chairman of the bi-state Delaware River Port Authority (DRPA), which oversees toll bridges and transit rail lines connecting Camden County and Philadelphia.
-Schultz, appointed by Pennsylvania Governor Shapiro, aims to maintain and expand DRPA's services while prioritizing stewardship of its infrastructure.
-He also intends to boost ridership on the PATCO Speedline, especially in the post-COVID era.

-As chairman, he will oversee an agency with an annual operating budget of $188.6 million and a five-year capital budget of $794.2 million.
+In November 2023, Schultz was appointed to Mayor Elect Cherelle-Parker's transition team, which serves under the 2026 Preparation subcommittee for Philadelphia's 250th Anniversary in 2026.
+In February 2024, Schultz became the chairman of the bi-state Delaware River Port Authority (DRPA).
+The agency is in charge of toll bridges and transit rail lines connecting Camden County, New Jersey and Philadelphia.
+Schultz, who was appointed by Shapiro, aims to maintain and expand DRPA's services while prioritizing stewardship of its infrastructure.
+Schultz intends to boost ridership on the PATCO Speedline, especially in the post-COVID era.
+As chairman, he oversees an agency with an annual operating budget of $188.6 million and a five-year capital budget of $794.2 million.
 The agency employs approximately 850 staff members.
 In March 2024, Schultz was named to head the Unified Legal and Public Policy Team at Scientific Games.
 He said the goal of the new department would be to maximize the services of the new department to benefit their government partners.

 Media appearances

 Since leaving the White House, Schultz has become a regular commentator on CNN's Anderson Cooper 360°.
-Schultz advised candidate David McCormick in the 2022 United States Senate election in Pennsylvania.
+He advised Senate candidate David McCormick in the 2022 United States Senate election in Pennsylvania.